xhajnal/DiPS/README.md

 To follow the main workflow of the tool using the graphical user interface, please see `tutorial.pdf`.

-For more information about the methods please follow the tool paper (submitted) or previous HSB paper [[1]](#one) (if not reachable, please write us an email.)
+For more information about the methods, please follow the tool paper (submitted) or previous HSB paper [[1]](#one) (if not reachable, please write us an email.)

 *****
 ## HOW TO CITE US

 <a name="one"> </a>
-[1] Hajnal, M., Nouvian, M., Šafránek, D., Petrov, T.: Data-informed parameter synthesis for population markov chains.
+[1] Hajnal, M., Nouvian, M., Šafránek, D., Petrov, T.: Data-informed parameter synthesis for population Markov chains.
 In: Češka, M., Paoletti, N. (eds.)
 Hybrid Systems Biology. pp. 147-164.
 Springer International Publishing, Cham (2019)

 *****
 ## ACKNOWLEDGMENT